HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-tone-analyzer.markdown

 - Install dependent packages via: `npm i`
 - Start the app via: `node app.js`
 - You can open the app by visiting [http://localhost:3000](http://localhost:3000) in your browser
 - Press the submit button on the loaded page.
-Enter the word "happy" in the mood field
+The word "happy" should be displayed in the "mood" field
-- You can play around by changing the content of the input fields
+- You can play around by changing the content of both input fields.

 Disclaimer: The scoring algorithm that condenses of the complex response of the Tone Analyzer service to one single word is quite simple and might return surprising results.
 Feel free to improve.